hendriknielaender/double-trouble/data/blog/product_engineers.md

 ### Time

 Understanding the product takes time.
-Dont be that overmotivated new joiner that wants to change the company during the probation time.
+Dont be that overmotivated new joiner that wants to change everything during the probation time.
 It's not going to work, and it is more than likely that you're going to work on the wrong things.

 Take time to really understand the company and the product.
-After 1-2 years in a grown startup you should have seen and understood enough to come up with reasonable solution.
+After 1-2 years in a grown startup you should have seen and understood enough to come up with reasonable solutions.

 ### Failure, your best friend